 Questions and Answers:

-Tell us a bit about you, your experience as an educator, and your role at McGraw Hill.
+Tell us a bit about you and your role at McGraw Hill.

 I am a District Sales Manager at McGraw Hill in our Higher Education division.
 I am based in Houston, Texas, but also cover southern Louisiana and Mississippi.
 I have the pleasure of leading a team of eight very talented Learning Technology Representatives (LTRs) who work alongside two Learning Specialists, an Enterprise Account Manager, and an ALEKS Math Specialist on a day-to-day basis.

 What I love most about my position is recruiting, training, and developing talent for our organization as well as building a collaborative culture that fosters growth.

 What does a typical workday look like for you, and how has your work changed due to COVID-19?